-- 1. Categorize the crystal structures in one, two and three dimensional and structures of bravais lattices. - 2.
+- 1. List the crystal structures in one, two and three dimensional and structures of bravais lattices. - 2.
 Define the different techniques and methods for crystal structure analysis and to find out the packing fractions of different structures. - 3.
 Describe the interior of the substances using X-ray diffraction in crystals and reciprocals of SC, BCC and FCC. - 4.
+Test theoretical basis of experimental material science and technology, structures of diamond and NaCl. - 5.
 Solve problems of Crystal planes, Miller indices, Laue equations and Brillouin zones.